-9. When a potential disciplinary matter arises, the employer should make necessary investigations to establish the facts promptly before memories of events fade.
+- 8. When a potential disciplinary matter arises, the employer should make necessary investigations to establish the facts promptly before memories of events fade.
 It is important to keep a written record for later reference.
 Having established the facts, the employer should decide whether to drop the matter, deal with it informally or arrange for it to be handled formally.
-Where an investigatory meeting is held solely to establish the facts of a case, it should be made clear to the employee involved that it is not a disciplinary meeting.

-- 10. The need to investigate is also applicable in incapability or suspected incapability situations where, for example, an employer may need to identify relevant facts or evidence concerning an employee's failings and possible reasons for these.
-An investigation can assist in identifying whether the issue is one of conduct or capability.
-If the issue is one of capability the employer can decide if there are any actions/measures that can be taken that will enable the employee to carry out his/her job satisfactorily without the need to deal with the issue either formally or informally.
-For example, this may be the case if the employer has identified that lack of capability is based on inadequate supervision. - 11.
-In certain cases, for example in cases involving alleged gross misconduct, where relationships have broken down or there are risks to an employer's property or responsibilities to other parties, consideration should be given to a brief period of suspension with full pay whilst an unhindered investigation is conducted.
-Such a suspension should be imposed only after careful consideration of the necessity for this.
+Where an investigatory meeting is held solely to establish the facts of a case, it should be made clear to the employee involved that it is not a disciplinary meeting. - 9.
+The need to investigate is also applicable in incapability or suspected incapability situations where, for example, an employer may need to identify relevant facts or evidence concerning an employee's failings and possible reasons for these.
+Such investigation should also assist in clarifying whether the issue is one of conduct or capability and, where the latter is identified, may also help an employer to determine measures which allow an employee to carry out his/her job satisfactorily without the need to raise the employee's performance as an issue either formally or informally, for example, where the employer establishes that the root cause of poor performance is inadequate supervision. - 10.
+In certain cases, for example in cases involving alleged gross misconduct, where relationships have broken down or there are risks to an employer's property or responsibilities to other parties, consideration should be given to a brief period of precautionary suspension with full pay whilst an unhindered investigation is conducted.
+Such a suspension should only be imposed after careful consideration of the necessity for this.
 Employers should also consider alternative actions which would be more acceptable to the employee yet serve the same purpose as a suspension.
 An alternative to suspension might be the agreeing of a temporary transfer to other duties or another work station without loss of pay.
-Any action taken, including suspension on full pay, should be reviewed frequently to ensure it is not unnecessarily protracted.
-It should be made clear that any action taken is neither considered as disciplinary action nor an indication of blame or guilt.
-(See also paragraph 38.) - 12.
-When dealing with disciplinary issues in the workplace employers should bear in mind that they are required under the Disability Discrimination Act 1995 to make reasonable adjustments throughout the disciplinary process to assist employees who have a disability.
-For example this may require the provision of wheelchair access, if necessary, or the provision of documents in Braille.
+Any action taken should be made clear that any action taken is not considered a disciplinary action, nor as an indication of blame or guilt. - 11.
+When dealing with disciplinary issues in the workplace employers should bear in mind that they are required under the Disability Discrimination Act 1995 to make reasonable adjustments to cater for employees who have a disability.